 Heat Map Rating

 C2.
 Revise Guidelines for Public Comment Complexity: Low

 Priority: Medium

 Observation # Recommendation

 VTA operates in a transparent fashion and in accordance with the Brown Act, and provides multiple options for the public to comment on its proceedings, including: Non-agenda items, prior to meetings Agenda items, sometimes before and after the item On-line for inclusion in Board meeting packets On-line for topics or news releases on VTA's website The public comment period is generally not limited and no advance sign-up is required.
 In some cases, the public comment period has exceeded 90 minutes, when multiple members from the same group speak on the same item.
 These situations could delay the general orders of business and impact the efficiency of meetings.
 Most benchmark agencies required speaker sign-up before a meeting, and set a limit on the public comment time period.
-Santa Clara Country also sets limits on the duration and number of speakers on a matter. a).
-To encourage public input in accordance while increasing the efficiency of meetings, V Move comment on non-agenda items to t Establish an on-line speaker sign-up prod Request groups to provide one speaker, I Allow comments before or after an agend Give priority to those who have not recent assigning a maximum number of times th Do not take comment on items at Board in been discussed at prior Standing Committed the public had an opportunity to comment Provide a Public Comment Report at eacon-line or pre-meeting input The Board Chair should continue to exercise defined in the Administrative Code, to allow a add time for major topics.
-TA should: he end of the meeting sess not multiple persons a item, but not both tly spoken, by at a person can speak meetings that have stee meetings, where the meeting, summarizing their discretion, as
+Santa Clara Country also sets limits on the duration and number of speakers on a matter.
+C2 To encourage public input in accordance with increasing the efficiency of meetings, VTA shewing the efficiency of meetings to the efficiency of the speaker sign-up produced in the speaker sign-up produced in the efficiency of the efficiency of the efficiency of the efficiency of meeting input.
+Provide a Public Comment Report at each on-line or pre-meeting input.
+The Board Chair should continue to exercise defined in the Administrative Code, to allow a add time for major topics. he end of the meeting cess not multiple persons da item, but not both tly spoken, by hat a person can speak meetings that have tee meetings, where the meeting, summarizing their discretion, as